Platform.sh User Documentation

 vault_secret: "vault-kms:manage_keys"

-Multiple endpoints example Anchor to this heading
+Multiple endpoints configuration Anchor to this heading

 Service definition Anchor to this heading